Singer/songwriter J.D. Boucharde went to college with the intention of becoming a Lutheran minister.

 “I don’t watch television, and I sure as hell don’t watch American Idol.
 Don’t get me on my soapbox about America’s obsession with turning every worthy thing — and even a good many non-worthy things — into a competition.
 But I sat there and talked to him for a half hour or so.
 Cool kid.
 I’ve known his dad and his dad’s wife for a few years.
 They live in South Park: really, really good people, and I sat and talked with the three of them in the corner of the restaurant.”

-As of summer 2012, Boucharde has a regular gig at the Turf Supper Club every Sunday night at 8 p.m., and he makes his main living teaching piano and playing occasional sessions.
-He currently has around 30 students, ages four through adult.
+As of summer 2012, Boucharde had a regular gig at the Turf Supper Club every Sunday night at 8 p.m., and he made his main living teaching piano and playing occasional sessions.
+He taught up to 30 students, ages four through adult.